BabylonJS Scene

 Last updated

 We will create our BabylonJS scene on Babylon Playground.
-Find out more about the editor on What is playground? chapter.
+Find out more about the editor on chapter.

-We will implement the 3D concepts we discussed in How to create a basic 3D scene? chapter.
+We will implement the 3D concepts we discussed in chapter.

 To create a basic BabylonJS scene, we initialize a scene, create camera, light and a mesh and return the scene object.